 MINI Convertible dashboard

 Convertibles with fabric roofs can be noisy, particularly at speed, but wind roar isn’t at all bad in the MINI Convertible.
 Refinement is excellent with the roof up, to the point where you might forget you’re in a convertible.
 Putting the roof down takes 18 seconds and can be done at speeds up to 20mph.
 Driving on the motorway doesn’t create too much buffeting for occupants in the front, but those in the back might find life rather windswept and everyone would benefit from a wind deflector.
 The folded roof also sits on the top of the tailgate, so rear visibility is slightly compromised.

-Choosing a specification for your MINI Convertible was made easier in 2018 with the introduction of three trim levels.
-The default entry-level model is dubbed Classic and has all the basics you'd expect, such as air-conditioning, automatic headlights, rain-sensing wipers and a 6.5-inch infotainment screen with DAB radio and Bluetooth connection.
+Choosing a specification for your MINI Convertible isn’t too complicated.
+The default entry-level model is dubbed Classic and has all the basics you'd expect, such as air-conditioning, automatic headlights, rain-sensing wipers and the aforementioned infotainment screen with DAB radio and Bluetooth connection.
 You get some nifty details, too, like MINI logos projected onto the ground when you open the doors.
 All cars now feature a Union Jack roof.

 If your tastes are more exuberant, the slightly costlier Sport might be the ticket.
 It's distinguished by a motorsport-inspired bodykit and alloy wheels from the John Cooper Works collection, and has sports seats, a grippy sports steering wheel and darkened headlining to match.
 Alternatively, for the same price you can opt for the more restrained, luxurious Exclusive pack.
 It, too, brings distinctive alloy wheels, but its smart chrome trim has a more low-key look and the interior is swaddled with leather for a real upmarket air.

 Be warned, it's easy to get carried away with the options list, and this can make the MINI Convertible very expensive indeed.
-Sat nav (contained within the Navigation Pack, which also includes Apple CarPlay) costs £900, or £2,400 when part of the Media pack, which also comes with a Connected XL pack that offers apps and an internet connection for better searches on the sat-nav system.
-The Navigation Plus pack includes Apple CarPlay along with a built-in 4G internet connection.
-This works with a MINI Connected smartphone app, allowing owners to check on their car, send destinations to the sat nav and even lock its doors remotely.
+Sat nav (contained within the Navigation Pack, which also includes Apple CarPlay) costs £900, or £2,400 when part of the Navigation Plus pack that adds digital dials, a head-up display, wireless phone charging and connected features - allowing owners to check on their car, send destinations to the sat nav and even lock its doors remotely.
 The Comfort Pack adds automatic air conditioning, heated seats and an armrest for £700, while the Plus pack also brings a rear-view camera, front parking sensors and folding mirrors for twice as much.